-The following table is intended to help you compare coverage benefits and is a summary only.
+The following table is to help you compare coverage benefits and is a summary only.
 There are no co-payments for PACE services.

-Please read this entire booklet, which constitutes your Enrollment Agreement with CalOptima PACE, for a detailed description of coverage benefits and limitations.
+Please read this entire booklet, which is your Enrollment Agreement with CalOptima PACE.
+It gives you details on the coverage benefits and limitations.

-Services must be either pre-approved or obtained from specified doctors, hospitals, pharmacies and other health care providers who contract with CalOptima PACE.
+Services must be either pre-approved or obtained only from doctors, hospitals, pharmacies and other health care providers who contract with CalOptima PACE.